2022-23 USC Transfer Acceptance Rate, Requirements, and Application Deadline

 When Do USC Transfer Decisions Come Out?

-USC transfer decisions come out by May 31.
+Decisions come out by May 31.
 Applicants will either receive an admissions decision or a request to review spring grades by that date.

 Final Thoughts – USC Transfer Acceptance Rate

-If you are looking for information on how to apply to USC as a first year student, you may find the following blogs to be of interest:
+If you are looking for information on how to apply to USC as a first-year student, you may find the following blogs to be of interest:

 Those searching for application info on other institutions may wish to visit our Dataverse pages: